bastihilger/october-mediathumb/README.md

 The plugin checks if a thumbnail for the original image was already created - if not, it creates the thumbnail.
 Then the thumbnail path is returned.

+## What if I overwrite the original with a altered version?

+The plugin uses the filetime and filesize in naming the thumbnail to make sure that altered images with the same name don't produce old thumbnails.

+## Where are the thumbnails stored?

+In the folder "medialthumbs" in your "storage/app" folder.

+## What happens to the thumbnail files once I delete the original?

+So far they just stay in the "mediathumbs" folder.
+I am working on a solution to have them deleted together with the originals, but remember you can easily empty or delete the mediathumbs folder altogether - the thumbnails will just start being re-created when people hit your website.